The Rolling Hills area is one of our favourite spots for a ramble about the countryside, and there are a lot of options for a long or short hike.

 We’ve planned a short hike that is suitable for ages 5 and up, and can add on extra distance for kids with more energy.

-In the area there are also some little guesthouses and mini-playgrounds, and we’ll finish up at the Jinpoluo Farm Playground, with dumplings to eat, Yuanxiao (for Lantern Festival to make … and hopefully eat) and free time to play at the farm playground.
+In the area there are also some little guesthouses and mini-playgrounds, and we’ll finish up at the Jinpoluo Farm Playground, with dumplings to eat and free time to play at the farm playground.

 The cost of the hike covers the food and entry to the playground.
 The playground also has extra paid activities like picking seasonal vegetables, donkey rides, and tractor rides, which you’d pay for by yourself if interested.